 - The Lufthansa Premier Miles & More World MasterCard® – Get up to 35,000 points with the Lufthansa card.
 You can use these points to fly any of their Star Alliance partners and the card comes with no foreign transaction fees.

-- American Express® Premier Rewards Gold Card – Earn More: earn 25K Membership Rewards® points after you spend $2K during your first three months of Card membership; earn 15K points after you spend $30,000 within one calendar year.
-Double points on groceries and triple points on travel.
+- American Express® Premier Rewards Gold Card – You can earn 25K Membership Rewards® points after you spend $2K during your first three months of Card membership and you get double points on groceries and triple points on travel.
 It also comes with a $75 annual restaurant and hotel credit.
 It’s a very, very good travel card, especially if you book a lot of your travel on it.
 Highly recommend.

 - American Airlines Citi Card – Loyal to American Airlines?
 Get their credit card.
 You get up to 35,000 bonus miles when you sign up, priority access, and free checked bags.